What is ‘keto’?

 - Be aware of alcohol.
 Beer and wine have higher amounts of carbohydrates than spirits, and mixers tend to be high in sugar too, so soda water is an option.

 - Vegetables.
-Eat plenty of green, purple, orange, yellow, red vegetables.
+Eat plenty of green, purple, orange, yellow, and red vegetables.
 Limit consumption of starchy root vegetables to small portions.

 - Fat!
 Avocado, coconuts, meat (with skin), eggs, butter, cheese, cream, full-fat dairy, nuts and seeds, olive oil, hemp seed oil, fish, and seafood